KeshiaRose/Dynamic-Parameter/README.md

 # Dynamic Parameter Extension
-This Tableau add-in allows you to add dynamic parameter capabilities to a Tableau dashboard.
+This extension allows you to add dynamic parameter capabilities to a Tableau dashboard.

-# Installing the Add-In
+# Installing the Extension

 ### Download and install Tableau Desktop (with the Extensions API)